 Source: https://www.leonardodrs.com/what-we-do/products-and-services/m-shorad/. |

-M-SHORAD Increment 1 (Figure 1) was developed under the Other Transaction Authority contracting process.
-M-SHORAD uses the M-1126 Stryker combat vehicle as its chassis.
+M-SHORAD Increment 1 (Figure 1) was developed under the Other Transaction Authority contracting process and uses the M-1265A1 Stryker Double V Hull combat vehicle as its chassis.
 The weapons and radar packages are configured by Leonardo DRS and then installed on the Stryker by General Dynamics Land Systems (GDLS), the vehicle's original manufacturer.
-Leonardo DRS reports the multipurpose unmanned turret includes
+M-SHORAD Increment 1's configuration includes

 M-SHORAD Increment 2 (Figure 2) is also referred to as DE (Directed Energy) M-SHORAD and incorporates a 50 kilowatt (kW) laser as its primary armament to defend against a variety of air and artillery threats.
 Efforts to develop the 50 kW laser began in 2019 and, in 2021, Raytheon was awarded a $123 million developmental contract after a competitive shoot-off against Northrop Grumman.
-The Army reports additional testing of the 50 kW laser has enjoyed success against a variety of drones, but according to Army program officials, "challenges remain" in terms of defending against rockets, artillery, and mortars.
-Army plans called for M-SHORAD Increment 2 to start a user assessment beginning in the fourth quarter of FY2023, running through the first quarter of FY2024.
-Reportedly, the Army now plans to choose a few designs from an existing group of vendors to compete to develop what it calls its Enduring High Energy Laser (HEL) system for short-range air defense.
-The Army planned to fund teams through design and development and then select a winner to build an enduring HEL in the first quarter of FY2026.
+An Army official noted "that [50-kilowatt] power level is proving challenging to incorporate into a vehicle that has to move around constantly—the heat dissipation, the amount of electronics, kind of the wear and tear of a vehicle in a tactical environment versus a fixed site."
+Army plans called for M-SHORAD Increment 2 to start a user assessment beginning in the fourth quarter of FY2023 and running through the first quarter of FY2024.

 Reportedly, according to Army officials, in February 2024 the Army deployed four Stryker-mounted 50 kW laser M-SHORAD prototypes to the Middle East for soldiers to test the system's performance against aerial threats.
-Initial soldier feedback was characterized as "not overwhelmingly positive," with officials suggesting "results from the lab environment and test ranges are very different from the tactical environment."
+Initial soldier feedback was characterized as "not overwhelmingly positive," with officials suggesting that results from the lab environment and test ranges were very different from the tactical environment.

 On May 8, 2024, the Army issued a request for information (RFI) for M-SHORAD Increment 4, stating that this capability is to focus on delivering "air defense capability to support dismounted maneuver."
-M-SHORAD Increment 4 is to include capabilities that can be transported on a C-130 aircraft and that are air-droppable and sling load capable.
-It is also to be capable of integration onto platforms such as the Joint Light Tactical Vehicle (JLTV) and/or a robotic vehicle.
-The Army requested RFI responses from industry by July 16, 2024, and that industry provide solutions that would deliver capabilities in the near term (FY2027 to FY2028), mid term (FY2030 through FY2032), and the far term (beyond FY2035).
+M-SHORAD Increment 4 is to include capabilities that can be transported on a C-130 aircraft and that are air-droppable and sling load-capable.
+While the Army describes Increment 4 as "vehicle agnostic and self-contained," the Army would like it to be capable of integration onto platforms such as the Joint Light Tactical Vehicle (JLTV), the Infantry Squad Vehicle (ISV), and/or a robotic vehicle.
+The Army requested RFI responses from industry by July 16, 2024, and plans for a Increment 4 initial operational capability by late FY2029, with the first planned fielding to units at Fort Bragg, NC.

 Oversight questions Congress could consider include the following.

-The ongoing Ukrainian conflict has featured the use of a variety of military and commercial UASs employed in both kinetic and non-kinetic roles.
-In addition to both fixed and rotary wing air threats, loitering munitions (also known as kamikaze or suicide drones) have also been employed, reportedly with considerable effect.
-Lessons learned related to the employment of the aforementioned systems may inform current and future development of all four M-SHORAD Increments.
-Congress may consider what efforts have been undertaken by the Army to incorporate lessons learned into M-SHORAD design.
+The ongoing Ukrainian and Iranian conflicts feature the use of a variety of aerial systems employed in both kinetic and nonkinetic roles.
+In addition to fixed and rotary wing air threats, loitering munitions (also known as kamikaze or suicide drones) have also been employed with considerable effect.
+Lessons learned related to the employment of the aforementioned systems may inform current and future development of M-SHORAD variants.
+Congress may consider what efforts have been undertaken by the Army to incorporate conflict-related lessons learned into M-SHORAD design.